 There are several different so-called trademarks of the Gambetta, some of which are:

 - Keeping to ball close to the feet when dribbling, not too close to cause the player to trip over it, and not too far to cause the player to lose control of it

 - Employing the Shoulder drop to trick the opponent to commit in the wrong direction, quickly anticipating this and reacting accordingly

 - Usage of feints with swift changes in dribbling direction, also done by quickly changing the direction of the hips

-A good way to practice your ball control for trying the gambetta style during a match would be to line up at least 5 cones/markers in a straight line at least 5 feet apart.
+A good way to practice your ball control for trying the Gambetta style during a match would be to line up at least 5 cones/markers in a straight line at least 5 feet apart.
 Imagine that the cones/markers are the defenders and dribble the ball towards the cones, making quick directional changes as you get close enough.
-As you get better try dribbling faster and adding tricks like shoulder drops and hip feints.
+As you get better to try dribbling faster and adding tricks like shoulder drops and hip feints.
 The diagram below can be used as a guide for this practice.

 As discussed earlier, the Gambetta seems to be more than just a dribble whereby it can be implemented in other aspects of the game.
 For example, when clearing a long ball, a defender could fake his kick to deceive an oncoming player into committing to the wrong direction, after which the defender can quickly turn the other way and clear the ball with less pressure and more time in hand.
 Remember, some of the key elements of the Gambetta are deceit, fakes, unpredictability, and of course close control.

 Checkout the Soccer Tricktionary for more soccer dribbling tricks, football tricks, and soccer moves Maradona may have pulled off while scoring goals for Argentina.